Vadimmmz/backup-me-dear-uncle-python/readme.md

 you should have Google Cloud account and have sercret json file (app_data/settings.yaml in this app)

-Read the [PyDrive documentation](https://pythonhosted.org/PyDrive/quickstart.html#authentication) for detailed instructions on how to get a json file
+Read the [PyDrive documentation](https://pythonhosted.org/PyDrive/quickstart.html#authentication) for detailed instructions on how to get a json file.

+If you got secret json file you must rename it to settings.yaml and execute first_time_encrypt.py.
+**Don't execute this script more than one time!** Because it will break you settings.yaml file.

 ```bash